nikitabarskov/cv/en_US/barskov-nikita-cv.md

 #### Principal Data Engineer

-October 2024 - __Now__
+October 2024 - May 2025

-* Leading the development of data ingestion solutions for strategic partners, ensuring reliable and secure data transfer
+* Led technical implementation of strategic partner integrations, requiring solution design and onboarding workshops, ensuring secure and scalable data ingress and egress.
-* Established and optimized company-wide processes for building scalable products through implementation of DevOps best practices and architectural improvements
+* Established company-wide DevOps processes with a focus on cloud-native architectural standards and practices, with specific focus on Infrastructure as Code and Continuous Delivery.
+* Established a practice of regular workshops and knowledge-sharing sessions to improve team collaboration.

 #### Senior Software Engineer

 May 2023 - September 2024

-* Designing datamodels and processing pipelines, creating internal and external APIs, and managing the underlying infrastructure.
+* Designed and delivered an external API for customer integration, ensuring secure and scalable data ingress and egress.
+* Led an initiative to bring Infrastructure as Code to the company infrastructure, simplifying deployment and maintenance, and improving security and access control.
-* Improving processes and contributing to building a scalable product in the company by advocating modern software development practices like containerisation, continuous delivery, API First, infrastructure as code, platform engineering, and team topologies.
+* Contributed to company-wide engineering culture by mentoring developers and advising them on modern software development practices like containerization, continuous delivery, API First, Infrastructure as Code, platform engineering, and team topologies.
-* Mentoring junior developers and advising on secure and reliable software development practices.

 ### Coop Norge